 Where there is no withdrawal of a complaint, or the complaint cannot be resolved informally, conciliation may be considered.

-After the consideration of any submissions, the FOI Commissioner may request further information from the agency or Minister, if the FOI Commissioner considers that such information is required in order for the Commissioner to deal with the complaint.
-This information may include the production of a document, other than a document that the agency claims to be exempt under section 28 (Cabinet documents) or 29A (documents affecting national security, defence or international relations) of the FOI Act.
+After the consideration of any submissions, the Information Commissioner may request further information from the agency or Minister, if the Information Commissioner considers that such information is required in order for the Commissioner to deal with the complaint.